Dr.

 leader, including prayers, readings, pictures, photos, litanies and more.

-Luther King and the Future of America The discussion of the legacy
+The discussion of the legacy

 of Martin Luther King available here is based on talks given by Vincent Harding